rubyzip/rubyzip/README.md

 Please also run `rubocop` over your changes.

-Our CI currently runs on [Travis](https://travis-ci.org/github/rubyzip/rubyzip) and [GitHub Actions](https://github.com/rubyzip/rubyzip/actions).
+Our CI runs on [GitHub Actions](https://github.com/rubyzip/rubyzip/actions).
 Please note that `rubocop` is run as part of the CI configuration and will fail a build if errors are found.

 ## Website and Project Home